Antonio Cassese: Death

 Antonio Cassese died in Florence on 21 October 2011, after a long fight with cancer.
 He was 74.

-Private Archives
+Private archives

-During 2015, Silvia Fano, the wife of Professor Antonio Cassese, deposited the private archives of her deceased husband at the Historical Archives of the European Union.
-These documents are open for consultation.
+The private papers of Antonio Cassese have been deposited at the Historical Archives of the European Union.
+The documents are open for consultation.

 Antonio Cassese Initiative for Peace, Justice and Humanity

 In April 2012, a group of Cassese's friends and admirers launched, in Geneva, the Antonio Cassese Initiative for Peace, Justice and Humanity.
 The Initiative aims at perpetuating the values incarnated by Professor Cassese's teachings, and at promoting - by means of a wide range of education and research activities - international peace, human rights and the rule of law.